Standard Six: History

 The St. Louis Car Company, better known for their railway cars, built the American Mors car from 1906 to 1909.
-In August of 1909 the St. Louis Car Company announced its would manufacture its own six-cylinder automobile of American design.
+In August 1909 the St. Louis Car Company announced it would manufacture its own six-cylinder automobile of American design.
 George J. Kobusch who oversaw American Mors manufacturing remained in charge of the factory producing the new Standard Six.

 The Standard Six was a 50-hp car on a 124-inch wheelbase chassis with a three-speed transmission and shaft-drive.
 Pricing was $3,000 for a touring car, miniature tonneau or roadster, with a limousine selling for $4,000.

-In February of 1910 manufacture of the Standard Six was moved to a subsidiary plant in Wabash, Indiana.
+In February 1910 manufacture of the Standard Six was moved to a subsidiary plant in Wabash, Indiana.
 Financial difficulties were encountered in Indiana, and production was discontinued later in 1910.
 In February 1911 John I. Beggs replaced George Kobush and production was reinstated, but for a short time only.

 St. Louis Car Company left the automotive industry for a decade until they tried again with the Skelton automobile.